MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-ocr-pdf-images-files.md

    > Do not use the **Bal.
 Source Type** and **Bal.
 Source No.** fields in connection with incoming documents.
 They are used for automatic payment reconciliation only.
 For more information, see [Map Text on Recurring Payments to Accounts for Automatic Reconciliation](receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md).
 6. Repeat steps 2 through 5 for all text on incoming documents that you want to automatically create documents for.

-## <a name="to-handle-errors-when-receiving-electronic-documents" />To handle errors when receiving electronic documents
+## <a name="to-handle-errors-when-receiving-electronic-documents"></a>To handle errors when receiving electronic documents

 1. On the **Incoming Documents** page, select the line for an electronic document received from the OCR service with errors, indicated by the *Error* value in the **OCR Status** field.
 2. Choose the **Edit** action to open the **Incoming Document** page.